This course may be taken prior to or during the same term.

 Cadets selected for admission into the advanced course and who sign a contract and enlistment qualify for a nontaxable monetary allowance for each month of enrollment during the academic year.
 Juniors receive $450 per month; seniors receive $500 per month.
 Freshman and sophomore cadets with an Army ROTC scholarship receive $300 or $350 per month.
-In addition, students receive approximately $900 for the CIET and CLC.
+In addition, students receive approximately $900 for the Basic and Advanced Camp.

 Financial assistance is available in the form of ROTC four-year, three-year, and two-year scholarships for selected students.
 Under this program, the Army will pay tuition and fees or a flat rate for room and board, a flat rate per semester for textbooks, and other required expenses.
 In addition, the student receives the monetary allowance described above.

-Most students entering the program by attending CIET are eligible to compete for two-year scholarships while at the camp.
+Most students entering the program by attending Basic Camp are eligible to compete for two-year scholarships while at the camp.
 Coordination should be made with the ROTC office for application at the beginning of the spring semester prior to enrollment.